trane-project/trane-music/courses/minor_pentatonic_scale/lesson_D/exercise_3/front.md

-What note is degree number 3 of the D minor pentatonic scale?
+What note is degree number 3 of the D Minor Pentatonic scale?